pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit initialise-score >}}

-We could let the player earn a point every time they manage to move up the stage towards the goal at the top:
+We could let the player earn a point every time they manage to move up the stage towards the goal at the top.
+For now we'll put in a `print()` statement so we can see what's going on in the *Output*
+panel:

 {{< commit increment-the-score-every-time-we-move-up >}}